argonautproject/data-query/pages/_includes/argo-goal-intro.md

 The following are example usage scenarios for the Argonaut Goal profile:

--   Query for a Patient's Goals
+-   Record or query for a Patient's Goals

 ##### Mandatory Data Elements and Terminology